 If you’ve dabbled with a vegan or vegetarian lifestyle, you may be used to getting grilled by well-meaning people in your life about these choices.
 This concern comes from the knowledge that completely cutting out any large group of food can have the potential to lead to a nutrient deficiency.
-As with any change, being mindful and educating yourself will help you to be successful.
+As with any change, being mindful and educating yourself will help you to be successful at getting all the vegan iron sources.

 A vegan lifestyle can seem challenging at first but a few tweaks to your meals can ensure you are getting everything your body needs!
 Iron is an essential nutrient, which means that we need to get it from the foods that we eat.
 Vegans are at a higher risk of developing an iron deficiency because they are not consuming the most common and easily absorbed source of iron found in most diets, meat.